TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/QueryBuilder/Index.rst

 Joining multiple tables in a `->select()` or `->count()` query is done with one of these methods.
 Multiple joins are supported by calling the methods more than once.
-All methods require four arguments: The name of the left side table (or its alias), the name of the right side table, an alias for the right side query and the join restriction as fourth argument:
+All methods require four arguments: The name of the left side table (or its alias), the name of the right side table, an alias for the right side table name and the join restriction as fourth argument:

 .. code-block:: php